 Student Teaching and Other Supplemental Activity In general, BGS students are not required to teach and are not supported by teaching assistantships.
-Students in the graduate groups in Epidemiology & Biostatistics and in Neuroscience, who are required to teach for a semester, usually in their third year of training.
+Students in the graduate groups in Epidemiology & Biostatistics and in Neuroscience are required to teach for a semester, usually in their third year of training.
 Students in any graduate group who wish to obtain teaching experience may apply for TA positions offered by departments sponsoring undergraduate courses and for a few BGS-related TA positions.
 Teaching opportunities are announced by email.
 However, students may not accept TAships without prior approval of their thesis advisor (if applicable), Graduate Group Chair, and the Director of BGS.
-In addition, students may serve as TAs or conduct other approved tasks for a maximum of two semesters only.
+In addition, students may serve as TAs or conduct other approved tasks that require 100 hrs or more for a maximum of two semesters only.
 Students who wish to participate in a 3rd semester of teaching for the CTL fellowship program or a 3rd semester of supplemental activity for the PCI program may do so with the permission of mentor and graduate group chair.
 Note that BGS students are not permitted to serve as Resident Assistants, given the substantial demands associated with these positions.

 Student Problems Students who have any sorts of concerns about the program should first consult with individuals within their graduate group: chair or coordinator, academic review committee members, dissertation advisor, or dissertation committee members.
 If the student's concerns persist, he or she may consult with the BGS office staff or director.
-Students in serious distress should contact Counseling and Psychological Services (CAPS), 3624 Market Street, First Floor West, at 215-898-7021, which has a clinician on-call 24/7.
+Students in serious distress should contact Student Counseling and Wellness, 3624 Market Street, First Floor West, at 215-898-7021, which has a clinician on-call 24/7.

+Expectations of Students in Biomedical Graduate Studies

 As a student in BGS, I certify that I have received and read the documents entitled Expectations of Students in Biomedical Graduate Studies , and I agree to abide by all applicable policies and procedures.

 Student Name (printed)

 Student Signature

 Student Graduate Group Date